Ruarkdigital/swifter/.trae/rules/project_rules.md

 4. All backend interaction must use **existing API definitions**.
 Use only what’s available in the **provided API docs**.
 5. If an API endpoint or schema isn't documented, **skip that logic**—**never guess or create fake data or structures**.
 6. **Do not modify UI layout** unless explicitly instructed.
 Leave layout areas blank if data is unavailable.
+7. Always store media assets (images, icons, SVGs) in `/public/assets/` folder as long its used in the project.

 ---